Xá Lợi Pagoda raids: Huế

 The violence was worse in Huế, where the approach of government forces was met by the beating of Buddhist drums and cymbals to alert the populace.
 The townsfolk left their homes in the middle of the night in an attempt to defend the city's pagodas.
 At Từ Đàm, the temple of Buddhist protest leader Thích Trí Quang, monks attempted to burn the coffin of a monk who had self-immolated recently.
 Government soldiers, firing M1 rifles, overran the pagoda and confiscated the coffin.
 They demolished a statue of Gautama Buddha and looted and vandalized the pagoda.
 They then set off an explosion, leveling much of the pagoda.
 Many Buddhists were shot, beheaded, and clubbed to death.
 The most determined resistance to the Diệm regime occurred outside the Diệu Đế Pagoda.
 As troops attempted to stretch a barbed wire barricade across a bridge leading to the pagoda, the crowd tore it down with their bare hands.
-The protesters fought the heavily armed military personnel with rocks, sticks and their bare fists, throwing back the tear gas grenades that were fired at them.
+The protesters fought the heavily armed military personnel with rocks, sticks and their bare fists, throwing back the tear gas grenades fired at them.
 After a five-hour battle, the military finally won control of the bridge by driving armored cars through the angry crowd at sunrise.
 The defense of the bridge and Diệu Đế left an estimated 30 dead and 200 wounded.

 Ten truckloads of bridge defenders were taken to jail and an estimated 500 people were arrested in the city.
-Seventeen of the 47 professors at Huế University, who had resigned earlier in the week in protest against the dismissal of the rector Cao Văn Luân, a Catholic priest and opponent of Archbishop Thục (elder brother of Diệm and Nhu) were also arrested.
+Seventeen of the 47 professors at Huế University, who had resigned earlier in the week in protest against the dismissal of the rector Cao Văn Luân, a Catholic priest and opponent of Archbishop Thục (the elder brother of Diệm and Nhu), were also arrested.
 The raids were repeated in cities and towns across the country.
 The total number of dead and disappeared was never confirmed, but estimates range up to several hundred.
 At least 1,400 were arrested.